 Budget and Finance

 We pride ourselves on responsible and prudent fiscal stewardship to best serve the community.
-Aggressive financial management on the part of the Board and Administration has saved taxpayers money and ensured that 81.16% of our annual operating budget is directed to the instructional program to maximize support for students and instruction.
+Aggressive financial management on the part of the Board and Administration has saved taxpayers money and ensured that more than 85% of our annual operating budget is directed to the instructional program to maximize support for students and instruction.

 - Our District’s Aaa Moody’s Bond Rating (the highest possible rating) is a testament to responsible financial management and strong fiscal oversight.
 Minnetonka is one of just three such districts in Minnesota and one of only 70 in the nation.
 This rating uses several financial factors, but Minnetonka's rating is based much more on the financial management of our District than the size and nature of our tax base.